CONSERVATION INSPIRED BY BEAUTY, DRIVEN BY KINDNESS.

 36

-Anti-poaching rangers patrolling the corridor
+Anti-poaching rangers actively patrolling the corridor

 12